kylephp/wordchains/walkthrough.md

 ?>
 ```
 That's my very first basic idea to store a graph when I reached here.
 However, using a variable to store a graph is not a good idea due to the fact:
-* We cannot store it pernamently.
+* We cannot store it permanently.
 * We will get a performance issue when we process on the list of thousands words.

 So, a graph database is the best appoach here.
 Luckily, we have: [Neo4j - a powerful graph database](http://neo4j.com/whats-new-in-neo4j-2-2/) which allows us to build relationships between nodes, we can do something like this: